Baseball and Butterflies: Fun Boston Museums for Kids

 5. Isabella Stewart Gardner Museum

 The Isabella Stewart Gardner Museum is a beloved Boston institution.
-When I asked my New England friends for suggested museums to visit, this one was on the top of all of their lists.
+When I asked my New England friends for suggested museums to visit, this one was at the top of all of their lists.

 With good reason.